 Think Big.
 Dream Big.
 Big.

-We believe that every person should have the tools they need to succeed.
+At Design Outreach, we desire to share the love of God by developing sustainable technologies that help alleviate global poverty.
 The poor of the world have big dreams—what they lack is access and opportunity.
-By developing and providing innovative solutions for global partners combating poverty, we can help unlock the doors that lead to self-sufficiency.
+By developing and providing innovative solutions for Christian ministry partners combating global poverty, we can help unlock the doors that lead to long-term community development and self-sufficiency.
 Together, we can create lasting change—join us!

 The demand for humanitarian engineering solutions is growing.
 Governments, nonprofits, and corporations look for ways to reach underserved communities and markets.
 Design Outreach was born with the mission of developing humanitarian solutions for the world’s most pressing issues.